chongruei/eu-blue-card-germany-guide/README.md

 ## Additional Tips

-- The ZAB degree conversion is required for degrees from any non-German institution.
+- The [ZAB](https://github.com/chongruei/eu-blue-card-germany-guide/blob/main/ZAB.md) degree conversion is required for degrees from any non-German institution.
 Early application is recommended.

-Feel free to adapt this readme template as needed for your convenience.